shapeblue/hackerbook/cloudstack/2-dev.md

     https://www.jetbrains.com/idea/download/#section=linux

+Or you can install then using snap: (preferred)

+    sudo snap install intellij-idea-community --classic

 Start the IDE, configure as needed and import CloudStack as:
 - Click on import project
 - Select the cloned `cloudstack` directory